We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Do S&P 500 Brokers Offer Trading On The Index Via MetaTrader 4?

-Yes, trading the S&P 500 is available on MT4 through supporting brokers.
-Some brokers that support trading on the S&P 500 also provide premarket/early investing and charts and tools to help identify key support levels today or over the last 10 years.
-Quarterly returns and historical data on dividend yields are also available at the top S&P 500 brokerages.
-See our list of the best brokers and trading apps for buying S&P 500 stocks.
+Yes, trading the S&P 500 is available on MT4 through supporting brokers, typically as a CFD product.
+Some brokers that support trading on the S&P 500 also provide premarket trading and charts and tools to help identify key levels.
+Historical data on returns and dividend yields are also available at the top S&P 500 brokerages.
+See our list of the best brokers and trading apps for trading S&P 500 instruments.

 What Is The Symbol For The S&P 500 At Online Brokers?

-What Time Does The S&P 500 Stock Index Start Trading On Brokers’ Platforms?
+What Time Does The S&P 500 Start Trading?

-The NYSE and the Nasdaq both open at 9:30 AM and close at 4:00 PM EST. The S&P and all of the stocks included in the index are also bound by these timings so this will reflect on your broker’s platform interface.
+The NYSE and the Nasdaq both open at 9:30 AM and close at 4:00 PM EST. The S&P 500 and all of the stocks included in the index are also bound by these timings.